sainathkistapur/spring-ai-ollama/README.md

 ### Pre-requisite
 - Make sure you have at least 3GB of memory for Docker.

+### **Please Note:**
+- All the module in the repository are designed to run individually.
+So due to docker container naming conflict make sure you run `docker-compose down` after you've finished with each module and before running the new module.
-**Note:** The response times could be varied depending on the system you are running the model.
+- The response times could be varied depending on the system you are running the model.